Pros & Cons of PayPal for Small Businesses

 PayPal offers mobile-friendly payment solutions for small businesses looking to increase their conversion rates on mobile devices.
 Whether the business has its own store app or a mobile-first/mobile-optimized website, customers can log in to their secure PayPal account to make payments without having to leave the seller’s website.
 This added security puts customers’ minds at ease so that they can complete their purchases.

 More and more customers are exploring online stores using their smartphones.
-While mobile sales has seen a huge leap in its share of all ecommerce sales, stores experienced a 76.3% cart abandonment rate from a mobile device standpoint in the past 12 months.
+While mobile sales have seen a huge leap in its share of all ecommerce sales, stores experienced a 76.3% cart abandonment rate from a mobile device standpoint in the past 12 months.
 And from the list of reasons, the security of personal and financial information remains one of the major concerns for customers.

-Link your PayPal Zettle card reader to any mobile device to start accepting payments anywhere with an internet connection (Source: PayPal)
+Link your PayPal Zettle card reader to any mobile device to start accepting payments anywhere with an internet connection.
+(Source: PayPal)

 Includes Multichannel Sales Features